fabry-training/portal-manual-doc/doc/handbook-at/company.md

 #### Account settings

-Under the account settings you can set the length of the display for various lists in the ft.Portal.
+Under the account settings you can set the length of the display for various lists in the fiskaltrust.Portal.

 #### Distribution areas of the company